Builds a duration version of a data frame representing panel data.

 the dataset, they should be dropped manually before using

-It is by default set as duration - 1
+It is by default set as duration - 1 and currently only serves as a

 placeholder to allow future expansion for varying observation times.